TyroneWu547/footwear-webstore-cloudops/README.md

 Before you begin, ensure you have all of the following:
 - [Docker](https://docs.docker.com/get-docker/)
 - AWS Account

+**Note:** The instances will utilizing `t3.medium`s, which will cost a couple cents from your AWS account.
+When finished, make sure to run the **Cleanup** section to delete the resources that been created.

+---

 Create `.env` file at top level of repo with your AWS credentials.
 This information can be found in `~/.aws/config` for the region, and `~/.aws/credentials` for the rest.